AutomationSolutionz/automationsolutionz.github.io/docs/ZOSAI/zeuz-AI-task-management.md

 ![](/img/zeuz-AI-management/hide-show.png)

 - Tasks can be added to the current or upcoming milestone based on priority.
 Important tasks from the backlog can be selected and moved into a new milestone using a simple drag-and-drop functionality.
 Similarly, if a task was previously assigned to an earlier milestone but remains incomplete, it can also be moved to the new milestone.
 - This process allows tasks to be distributed effectively across milestones.
 Once all tasks are moved into the **Test Sprit Planning** milestone, an overall view of the milestone can be reviewed.
-For this, navigation to the **Kanban** page is required, where the complete status and flow of tasks can be analyzed.
+For this, navigation to the **Sprint View** page is required, where the complete status and flow of tasks can be analyzed.

 ![](/img/zeuz-AI-management/drag-pod.png)

 ### Sprint view
-- On the Kanban page, the milestone that was planned along with the tasks added to it can be opened and managed easily.
-For example, if a milestone named **Test Sprit Planning** was created, it can be searched directly from the Kanban page.
+- On the **Sprint View** page, the milestone that was planned along with the tasks added to it can be opened and managed easily.
+For example, if a milestone named **Test Sprit Planning** was created, it can be searched directly from the Sprint View page.
 - Once selected, all tasks under that milestone will be displayed across different columns.
 There are two main viewing concepts available in the column view.

 ![](/img/zeuz-AI-management/kanban-page.png)